klix-app/klix-developer-documentation-website/docs/configuration.md

 * Klix Pay widget
 * Klix Checkout widget

-See [Widget](../widget/) section for more detailed description of widget types amd configuration.
+See [Widget](../widget/) section for more detailed description of widget types and configuration.

 ## 5. Store API key